rushemaa/book-store/README.md

 ### Key Features <a name="key-features">

-- This website, built with React, css and JavaScript.
+- This website, built with React&Redux, css and JavaScript.
 - Single page
   </a>